Joining NUAST16 in Year 12

 Apprenticeships

-The unique nature of the courses offered by NUAST mean that our students are well equipped to access university or higher apprenticeships.
+The unique nature of the courses offered by NUAST16 mean that our students are well equipped to access university or higher apprenticeships.
 Unlike with UCAS, the pathway to securing a higher apprenticeship requires specialist knowledge and support.
-At NUAST we not only have the experience to guide our students through that process but can use our unrivalled links with local business to access the very best apprenticeship opportunities in the region.
+At NUAST16 we not only have the experience to guide our students through that process but can use our unrivalled links with local business to access the very best apprenticeship opportunities in the region.

-With so many of our business partners regularly visiting us, every day at NUAST is a potential job interview.
+With so many of our business partners regularly visiting us, every day at NUAST16 is a potential job interview.
 Since opening in September 2014, we have already had students offered positions through enrichment activities and company placements.